CRRC HR4000: History

 As of 2024, the Breda A650 subway fleet is at least 26 years old, having been built in two batches between 1988 and 1997.'
 New trains will allow for future replacement of all Breda A650 trains, expanded train service including a four minute train frequency, and extensions of the D Line over three phases.'

 Shortly after the groundbreaking of the D Line Extension in 2014, procurement started for new trains to run on the extension.
 A request for proposals was issued by Metro in June 2016.
 Two bids were received – CRRC and Hyundai Rotem.

 In December 2016, it was recommended that the contract be awarded to CRRC, and the contract was signed in April 2017.
 CRRC was awarded the contract as they had the lowest price, the "highest technically rated proposal" and a U.S. content of 65%.
 The contract had a base order of 64 HR4000 cars – 34 cars for Section 1 of the D Line Extension and 30 cars to replace the older Breda A650 trains (cars 501-530) – at a cost of $178 million.
 The contract also contained options for 218 additional cars at a total cost of $647 million.

-To accommodate the order for additional subway cars, yard expansion work started in 2019.
-As of August 2023, yard expansion is scheduled for completion in 2026.